GREENSBORO — The enticing beat of drums welcomed crowds downtown Friday night to the opening of the N.C. Folk Festival.

 Several festival performers will participate in guitar and fiddle workshops.

-This afternoon and Sunday afternoon, the new Folk Fest Music Spots will bring 11 local bands to perform in eight downtown businesses.
+Saturday and Sunday afternoons, the new Folk Fest Music Spots will bring 11 local bands to perform in eight downtown businesses.

 Laura Way, president and chief executive officer of ArtsGreensboro, was pleased as she surveyed Friday's crowd.